Find answers below to frequently asked questions about the NCUA's 5300 Call Report.

 How does a credit union with a participation loan that has real estate as the collateral, report it on the Loan Charge offs and Recoveries schedule?
 Is there double counting?

-If you transfer a loan with "substantial recourse" per GAAP, the credit union is required to keep the loan on its books.
+If you transfer a loan with "substantial recourse" per GAAP, the credit union is required to keep the loans on its books.
 You would record a loan, but no contingent liability.Close and return to top

 If a credit union uses an open-end loan form (such as LOANLINER®) for secured loans, is the difference between the approved limit and the outstanding balance reportable as an unfunded commitment?
 [Account 816B5]